 Kathi Goertzen: Quiet warrior, consummate journalist

-An editor long ago advised me to not just cover a news beat, but own it.
-Goertzen owned her anchor chair and all the many things that went into holding down the top job in front of the camera.
+An editor long ago advised me to not just cover a beat, but own it.
+Goertzen owned her anchor chair.

 She died Monday at age 54 after a long battle with a brain tumor.
 The outpouring of sorrow and love from those bidding the veteran journalist adieu is heartwarming.
 She deserves every single adjective linked to her name right now.
 Fearless, courageous, strength, perseverance, class, funny, friendly, accessible.